Complications of cervical cancer

 Treatment options for vaginal discharge include an antibacterial gel called metronidazole and wearing clothing that contains charcoal.
 Charcoal is a chemical compound that's very effective in absorbing unpleasant smells.

 If your doctors can't do any more to treat your cancer, your care will focus on controlling your symptoms and helping you to be as comfortable as possible.
 This is called palliative care.

 Palliative care also includes psychological, social and spiritual support for you and your family or carers.

-- Macmillan Cancer Support has specially trained nurses who help look after people with cancer at home.
+- Macmillan Cancer Support – which has specially trained nurses who help to look after people with cancer at home.
 To be referred to a Macmillan nurse, ask your hospital doctor or GP, or call 0808 808 00 00.

-- Marie Curie Cancer Care have specially trained nurses who help look after people with cancer at home.
+- Marie Curie Cancer Care – have specially trained nurses who help to look after people with cancer at home.
 They also run hospices for people with cancer.

-- Help the Hospices has information about hospice care and how to find a hospice.
+- Hospice UK – provides information about hospice care and how to find a hospice.

 Page last reviewed: 30/04/2015